greenled/portainer-stack-utils/README.md

 ## Overview

-Portainer Stack Utils is a CLI client for [Portainer](https://portainer.io/) written in Go
+Portainer Stack Utils is a CLI client for [Portainer](https://portainer.io/) written in Go.

 ## Supported Portainer API